🔼The name Gideoni: Summary

 - Of Gideon, Of Hewing Down, One Of The Fellers

 - From the verb גדע (gada'), to hew down or cut off.

 🔼The name Gideoni in the Bible

 There's only one man named Gideoni in the Bible, but we only know about him because he was the father of Abidan, a leader among the Benjaminites.
 In Numbers 10:24 our name is spelled גדעוני, which shows that the letter נ (nun) is probably a remnant of the familiar ון extension, and that the name Gideoni is closely related to the name Gideon.

 🔼Etymology of the name Gideoni

-The name Gideoni comes from the root-verb גדע (gada'), meaning to hew down or cut off:
+The name Gideoni comes from the verb גדע (gada'), meaning to hew down or cut off:

 For a meaning of the name Gideoni, NOBSE Study Bible Name List reads A Cutting Down.
 Jones' Dictionary of Old Testament Proper Names proposes Feller.
 BDB Theological Dictionary doesn't translate this name but does list it under the root גדע.